unrealwork/atsd-use-cases/USMortality/README.md

 | Grand Rapids  | MI     | East-North-Central  | 140092.0    | 12451.0                     | 8.9                            | 195097     |
 ```

-Now we will look at several queries which again analyze pneumonia and influenza deaths.
+Below are a few more examples of pneumonia and influenza death queries.

-Number of pneumonia and influenza deaths per month, in Midwest:
+Number of pneumonia and influenza deaths per month in 2016 in the East-North-Central (`tags.region = '3'`) region:

 ```sql
 SELECT date_format(time, 'yyyy MMM') as 'date',